In this lesson, you will learn how to disable scientific notation (e.g., 1.23457E+17) in an Excel spreadsheet.

-This problem exists when you want to paste a long number.
-Pasting it to the spreadsheet, Excel changes the formatting to scientific notation (e.g. 1,23457E+17).
+This issue arises when you attempt to paste a long number.
+When you paste it into the spreadsheet, Excel changes the formatting to scientific notation (e.g., 1.23457E+17).

 How to format the cell to disable scientific notation?

-Change the format from General to Number with a zero number of decimal places.
+Change the cell format to Number with a zero number of decimal places.

 - This solution works for other types of formatting as well.
 For example, Custom with a single 0 or Text.